How to Sand Wood Like a Pro: Know the Different Ways

 Sheet sanding

-220-grit sandpaper is considered as finer grit, and it is used for light sanding right before applying the satin.
+220-grit sandpaper is considered finer grit, and it is used for light sanding right before applying the stain.

 If you prefer sanding wood using a machine, for most circumstances, an orbital sander will do the trick.
 You need to choose the sandpaper depending on the condition of the wood surface.
 Use 80-grit sandpaper if the surface is very rough, use 120-150-grit sandpaper for a smooth surface, and use 220-grit sandpaper to make the surface even more seamless.